U.S. dollar rises on weaker euro, Fed policy; stocks gain

 ITALY

-Italy's main Milan bourse slumped as much as 2.0 percent, closing down 0.6 percent, with the country's big banks sinking even more as the country's borrowing costs hit a three-week high in the government bond markets. [.EU] [GVD/EUR]
+Italy's main Milan bourse slumped as much as 2.0 percent <.FTMIB>, closing down 0.6 percent, with the country's big banks sinking even more as the country's borrowing costs hit a three-week high in the government bond markets. [.EU] [GVD/EUR]

 Later Thursday Italy's government agreed to target next year's budget deficit at 2.4 percent of gross domestic product, party chiefs said, ending a tussle between the ruling parties and Economy Minister Giovanni Tria.